Skip to content

 Need Start here What to ask for Reality check

-Food today 211 or food bank Pantry hours, mobile pantry, meals, baby formula Pantries may require ZIP code or appointment.
+Food today 211 or food bank Pantry hours, mobile pantry, meals, baby formula Pantries may require ZIP code, ID, or an appointment.

-Monthly groceries SNAP through kynect Expedited SNAP if you have very low income or resources Not everyone gets the maximum benefit.
+Monthly groceries SNAP through kynect Expedited SNAP if income and resources are very low Not everyone receives the maximum benefit.

-Cash help KTAP through kynect Cash aid for a family with children KTAP has strict rules and a lifetime limit.
+Cash help KTAP through kynect Cash aid for a family with dependent children KTAP has strict rules and a 60-month lifetime limit.

-Shutoff notice Community Action LIHEAP crisis or local utility help Funding is seasonal and can run out.
+Utility shutoff Community Action LIHEAP crisis or local utility funds Funds are seasonal and can run out.

-Eviction Legal aid and court Tenant advice, court help, rent resources Act before the court date if possible.
+Eviction Legal aid and court Tenant advice, court help, rent referrals Act before the court date if possible.

 No safe home 211 or coordinated entry Shelter, diversion, rapid rehousing, DV services Open beds and rental funds vary by county.